tpastor/F1_201x_TelemetrySystem/README.md

 # Real Time Telemetry System for F1 2012 Game Series

 Extension of F1Speed (https://github.com/robgray/F1Speed) that let players examine real time and historic data as charts.

 You will be able to see real time graph with informations like Speed, RPM, Suspension height, Time Difference between the current and the Best Lap at each point of the circuit ....

-Made for those who love tunning each parameter of the car.
+Made for those who love tuning each parameter of the car.

 # Installation: